onflow/flow-go/engine/consensus/Sealing_Readme.md

 ### Matching Engine

 - Matching engine ingests the Execution Receipts (ERs) from execution nodes and incorporated blocks, validates the ERs and stores then in its `ExecutionTree`.
-- Matching core is fully concurrent
+- Matching core is fully concurrent.
-- if receipts are received before the block, we will drop the receipt
+- If receipts are received before the block, we will drop the receipt.
 - If receipts are received after the block, but the previous result is missing, we will cache the receipt in the mempool
 - If previous result exists, we can validate the receipt, and store it in the execution tree mempool and storage.
 - After processing a receipt, we try to find child receipts from the cache, and process them.